Scams and fraudsters

 - An email asking for a fee for FSCS services.

 If you are suspicious about any email, text message or phone call from someone claiming to be from FSCS, please don't give out any personal financial information.
 Official FSCS emails end with @fscs.org.uk.
+But it is possible for scammers to make it look like they have an official FSCS email address, so you should still be careful even if the email address ends in @fscs.org.uk.
+If in doubt, contact us by email or phone.
 Emails with a different ending such as @zoho.com are not from FSCS.

 What can you do to protect yourself from scams?